Dr Nirosha Hewa Wellalage

 Phone: +64 7 838 4196

-Dr Nirosha Wellalage has had several years of experience in the finance industry before moving to the University of Waikato.
+Dr Nirosha Hewa Wellalage has had several years of experience in the finance industry before moving to the University of Waikato.

 Dr Nirosha’s main research centres on issues related to corporate finance practices.
 Her main research goal as a researcher is to explore the ways marginalised firms, such as micro, small and medium firms (SMEs), firms owned by females and ethnic minorities, and refugees financing their firms and find ways to sustainable in long run while contributing the economic development.

 The publications, research awards and research grants demonstrate her ability to develop and implement a viable and relevant research agenda.
-She has presented her research at major international finance conferences and has received several best papers awards.
-Dr. Nirosha awarded International Corporate Governance Network (ICGN) outstanding scholar award, Young Researcher Award- Baku World Science Forum, and Early Career Research Excellence Award from Modelling and Simulation Society of Australia and New Zealand (MSSANZ).
+She has presented her research at major international finance conferences and has received several best paper awards.
+Dr Nirosha was awarded the International Corporate Governance Network (ICGN) outstanding scholar award, Young Researcher Award-Baku World Science Forum, and Early Career Research Excellence Award from Modelling and Simulation Society of Australia and New Zealand (MSSANZ).
 Currently, she is a principal researcher for two research grants from the Accounting and Finance Association in Australia and New Zealand (AFAANZ).
-Also, she recently received a Lottery Community Sector Research grant with researchers from Canterbury University and Refugee Orientation Centre, New Zealand.
-She also served as an examiner for several Masters and PhD theses.
+Also, Dr Nirosha recently received a Lottery Community Sector Research grant with researchers from the University of Canterbury and Refugee Orientation Centre, New Zealand.
+Nirosha also served as an examiner for several Masters and PhD theses.
 She regularly reviews papers for top-ranked journals and serves the Australasian Accounting, Business and Finance Journal as Associate Editor.
 She has held honorary visiting fellowships at the University of Wollongong, Australia and Kelaniya University, Sri Lanka.

 Dr Nirosh has successfully supervised seven PhD candidates to completion and all of them have since secured academic positions in tertiary institutions.
 Nirosha is keen on supervising interesting empirical PhD projects in finance.
 Supervision queries related broadly to the following research areas will be prioritised: